bsahyouni/MuSICRec/README.md

 ---

-## 4. Our model is named as SGCL in the repo. sgcl.py contains MuSICRec implementation
+## 4. Our model is named as SGCL in the repo. sgcl.py under MuSICRec/src/models contains MuSICRec implementation.
+SGCL.yaml contains hyperparameters and configurations.
 This will be modified for publication